-SI Publishers Roundtable: 'X-Factors' for Big Ten Teams
+SI Publishers Roundtable: 'X-Factors' For Big Ten Teams

 John Bohnenkamp (Hawkeye Maven): Coy Cronk transferred from Indiana for his final season and is expected to be the starter at right tackle, taking Tristan Wirfs’ spot.
 A new quarterback is going to need protection, and Alaric Jackson on the left side and Cronk on the right gives that line plenty of experience and talent.

 Ahmed Ghafir (AllTerrapins.com): Quarterback Josh Jackson.
 He’ll have a short leash in 2020, just as he did in 2019, but replacing complacency with confidence is the biggest X-factor.
 As a unit, Maryland will have to take a step forward in the trenches, but if there’s one single person that can make a difference this season, it’s Jackson.
 He’ll have to beat out redshirt freshman Lance Legendre for opening day reps, but he struggled with his short pass accuracy and threw errant passes when protection broke down.
 Maryland’s offensive line did him little favors last season, which is why all of 2019’s woes don’t fall on Jackson, but reestablishing confidence in himself will carry over into his performance.
-Maryland has enough size and speed to find space both over the middle and the top, so the quarterbacks have weapons at their disposal.
-Maryland could run a two-quarterback system to capitalize on the added speed that Legendre brings to the QB room, but Jackson will have to show that he can find his groove with his arm in his final season of eligibility.
+Maryland has enough size and speed to find space across the middle, so the quarterbacks have weapons at their disposal.
+Maryland could run a two-quarterback system to capitalize on the added speed that redshirt freshman Lance Legendre brings to the QB room, but Jackson will have to show that he can find his groove with his arm in his final season of eligibility.

 McLain Moberg (Spartan Nation): Michigan State needs a better and healthier offensive line for the 2020 college football season.

-It’s a group that has struggled to stay healthy for a couple of years, and for the second straight season, right tackle Jordan Reid was the only offensive linemen to start all 13 games at the same position.
+It’s a group that has struggled to stay healthy for a couple of years, and for the second straight season, RT Jordan Reid was the only offensive linemen to start all 13 games at the same position.

 MSU returns ten offensive linemen with at least one game under their belts and five with a minimum of ten starts.